taataa/tapspace/docs/api/v2/index.md

 - *capturerName*
   - a string.
-One of 'gesture', 'keyboard', 'wheel'
+One of 'gesture', 'keyboard', 'resize', 'wheel'
 - *opts*
   - options for the capturer.